 Good Memoir Themes

 You might be thinking, “Memoirs are just life stories.
-Do I need a memoir theme?”
+Are memoir themes important?”
 Yes, but just like with any story, your memoir should have a message.
 Remember, you’re not publishing a shopping list of memories.
 Your memoir needs to follow the same rules as any book, so you must be able to tie the threads of your tapestry together with a compelling theme.

 So, what are some good themes for a memoir?
 Here are a few examples to consider: